-Along with some non-essential retail outlets, car dealers and showrooms are now open, with social distancing measures in place, after a change in the rules on 1 June.
+Car dealers and showrooms are now open, with social distancing measures in place.

 What if I feel nervous about driving again?

 Since 1 in 6 people in the UK don't drive at all during a lockdown, according to a study by AA Driving School, chances are you'll have been driving less than normal in 2020.

 If you feel uneasy about getting back behind the wheel, when the time comes, and want some more support, it might be possible to organise refresher driving lessons, or driver confidence lessons through our charitable trust.

 Think about easing into driving again by planning a short, familiar trip, which you can take at your own pace, and double-check the route beforehand – just in case anything has changed since you last made that journey.